howtoseries/consul-demo/README.md

 * App Layer - 1 springboot rest app (it's just the sample rest app that prints additional string of HOST where it runs)
 * Reverse Proxy / Load Balancer Layer - 1 nginx server

 This demo uses docker-compose to build the environment only for easiness of distribution.
-In order to use Consul in a Docker Env in 'the real world' the pattern differs.
+In order to use Consul in a Docker Env in 'the real world' this is not the way to do it.
 BE WARNED.

 ## Pre-requisites